Common Questions

 Cockpit autopilots are more exposed to the elements than their underdeck counterparts, so we have built the CPT for immersion.

-The sensor, drive box, and remote are designed and built to withstand immersion.
+The control box and drive box are designed and built to withstand immersion.
 We prefer to call the CPT truly water resistant, as the term “waterproof” is often misunderstood.
 Storing the unit improperly for long periods in standing water or flooded conditions can eventually exceed the rating of the watertight seals.

 My boat has hydraulic steering.
 Will the CPT work with hydraulic steering systems?

 Yes, the CPT works well with hydraulic systems, and routinely steer vessels over 40' with hydraulic steering.
 The CPT develops plenty of torque and rpm for hydraulic steering systems.
-Leaks and air in the lines must be removed for it to work well.
+Leaks and air in the lines must be removed for it to work well, and there should be minimal play in the linkage to the rudder.
+Any leaks or foaming in the system will cause play in the system which will impair the autopilot.
+The autopilot will turn the wheel at about 6.25rpm, no load.
+This is usually fast enough for helms with up to 7 or 8 turns lock-to-lock.

 Will the CPT work on a boat with a slanted wheel and geared steering system?